npm/npm/doc/json.md

 be managed like any other npm configuration param.
 See `npm help config` for more on the topic.

+## bundledDependencies

+Array of package names that will be bundled when publishing the package.

 ## engines

 Packages/1.0 says that you can have an "engines" field with an array of engine